 But, Makeisha Robey who’s a worshiper at the Atlanta church doesn’t share this opinion.
 She said God’s love is for everyone, so being a Christian means having an obligation to bring his love to everyone.

-Noreen and John Yarwood who were at the Co-Cathedral of St. Joseph in Brooklyn shared their fear that this Christian preference policy can actually become a preference for some Christian denominations over others.
+Noreen and John Yarwood who were at the Co-Cathedral of St. Joseph in Brooklyn shared their fear that this Christian preference policy can become a preference for some Christian denominations over others.

 John Yarwood asked what this administration means by Christian.
 As he explains, refugees deserve help and mercy not because of their religion but because of poverty and desperation.
 He says this simply doesn’t follow Christian teachings.

 One of the few Christian leaders who defended this executive order was Rev. Franklin Graham, the president of Samaritan’s Purse and the son of the evangelist Billy Graham.
 Franklin Graham has long condemned Islam as “evil.”
-As he stated months before president Trump suggested the same, the solution to domestic terrorism is a ban on Muslims coming into the U.S.
+As he stated months before President Trump suggested the same, the solution to domestic terrorism is a ban on Muslims coming into the U.S.

-On Saturday, Mr. Graham stated that we have to ensure the philosophies concerned with liberty and freedom of refugees are in line with ours.
+On Saturday, Mr. Graham stated that we have to ensure the philosophies concerned with the liberty and freedom of refugees are in line with ours.
 As he explains, the notions of people who follow the set of beliefs at the core of Islam called Shariah law, are ultimately incompatible with the United States Constitution.

 The president of Christian Freedom International, Jim Jacobson supported Trump’s order, saying that it gives hope to persecuted Christians that the turn for their cases has finally come.